 |Vega FEM Library|

 Vega is a computationally efficient and stable C/C++ physics library for three-dimensional deformable object simulation.
 It is designed to model large deformations, including geometric and material nonlinearities, and can also efficiently simulate linear systems.
 Vega contains about 100,000 lines of code, and is open-source and free.
-It is released under the 3-clause BSD license, which means that it can be used both in academic research and in commercial applications.
+It is released under the 3-clause BSD license, which means that it can be used freely both in academic research and in commercial applications.

 Vega implements several widely used methods for simulation of large deformations of 3D solid deformable objects: